karson/mpesa-php-sdk/README.md

     publicKey: 'your_public_key',
     apiKey: 'your_api_key',
     isTest: true, // false for production
-    providerCode: '171717' // Your service provider code );
+    serviceProviderCode: '171717' // Your service provider code );
 ```